-Students who completed community service hours during the summer months of July and August must submit those hours during the first 2 weeks of September.
+Students are responsible for taking advantage of service opportunities to complete the 15 hours.
+Students who completed community service hours during the summer months of July and August must submit those hours during the first 2 weeks of September 2021.
 Any other community service hours completed outside of Common Ground must be submitted within two weeks of the date of service thereafter.
-Hours not submitted within the 2-weeks of service will not be accepted.
-Students must have completed at least 7.5 hours by January 22, 2021 and the remaining 7.5 hours by June 30, 2021.
+Hours not submitted within 2 weeks of service will not be accepted.
+Students must have completed at least 7.5 hours by January 21, 2022 and the remaining 7.5 hours by June 30, 2022.
+Students will receive a monthly report on their community service hours in guidance.